ssteinbauer/BookNotes/Book Log.md

 R., C., & Hastie, R. (2015).
 Wiser: Getting beyond group think to make groups smarter.
 Boston, MA: Harvard Business Press.

 Corey, James (2017).
 Persepolis Rising.
+New York,

-New York, NY: Orbit, Hachette Book Group.
+: Orbit, Hachette Book Group.

 Kim, Gene; et al (2014).
 The Phoenix Project: A Novel about IT, DevOps, and Helping Your Business Win.
 Portland, OR: IT Revolution Press.